- Insurance Listings

 - Plan Types

-Boardman Medical Supply bills Medicare, Medicaid, and Private Insurance.
+Boardman Medical Supply bills Medicare (including Traditional, HMO, PPO, POS, PFFS, & Special Needs Plans), Medicaid, and Commercial Insurance.
 Contact BMS if you do not see your insurance carrier listed.
 Our customer service representatives can assist you in determining your coverage and or getting your insurance carrier listed.

 Terms & Words to Know